 Chickpeas have an indeterminate growth habit.
 Plants continue to flower until they encounter some form of stress, such as drought, heat, frost, or nitrogen deficiency.
 Flowers, which are highly self-pollinating, are produced at the 13 tor 14 node stage (usually 50 to 55 days after seeding) in axillary racemes.
+Cross-pollination is rare, with only 0-1% of cases reported.
 In most years the plant would be expected to reach maturity in 110 to 130 days.

 Chickpeas are heat tolerant and thrive under good moisture conditions with daytime temperatures between 21°C and 29°C, and nighttime temperatures between 18°C and 21°C. However temperatures of 30°C and higher cause stress during early flowering and pod development.
 It is relatively drought tolerant as its long taproot (often greater than a metre in depth) can access water from a greater depth than other pulse crops.

 Chickpeas grow best on well drained soils with lighter soil texture, neutral pH, and with about 15 to 25 cm (5.9 to 9.8 inches) of growing season rainfall.
 It is best adapted to the Brown and Dark Brown soil zones in Saskatchewan.
 Chickpeas are not well adapted to saline soils or to high-moisture areas.
 They are also not well suited to soils with high clay content or areas where soils are slow to warm in the spring.
 Chickpeas do not tolerate wet or waterlogged soils.